jeffaf/bazzy/README.md

 # Bazzy
-**Bazzy** is a Nim-based tool designed to inject shellcode into Windows processes.
-It can target either the `explorer.exe` process by default or inject into a specified process in a suspended state.
+**Bazzy** is a Nim-based tool designed to inject shellcode into Windows processes or execute it directly.
+It can target either the `explorer.exe` process by default, inject into a specified process in a suspended state, or execute shellcode directly without process injection.

 ## Features
+- Multiple execution modes:
-- Injects and executes shellcode in target processes
+  - Direct shellcode execution
-- Supports creating remote threads for executing injected code
+  - Process injection with remote thread creation
+  - Suspended process creation and injection
 - Command-line interface with multiple options:
   - Custom base64 encoded shellcode payload
   - Target process selection
   - Default injection into explorer.exe
+  - Direct shellcode execution
 - Process creation in suspended state for safer injection
 - Support for both direct process injection and suspended process injection